michaelgarde/vagrant-ansible-container/readme.md

 end
 ```

 Thus Ansible is not required.
-This vagrantfile playbook will push the playbook to the vagrant VM, install Ansible on the VM and run the playbook.
+This vagrantfile playbook will install Ansible on the Vagrant VM, push the playbook to the VM and run the playbook.

 # Prerequisits